 - Changing tables in the toilets

-We also have bassinets on board all of our aircraft, measuring approximately 29.5 inches (74.93cm) long by 13 inches (33.02cm) wide by 6.5 inches (16.51cm) deep.
-There is a weight limit of 11kg.
-In the First Class suites, a custom bassinet is fitted that measures 25 inches (63.5cm) long and 11 inches (28cm) wide.
-We provide bassinets on a first come, first served basis; you will need to contact Reservations to reserve one.
-We can provide bassinets for babies up to 2 years old, but babies older than a year may have difficulty fitting in them.
-If your baby weighs more than 11 kg or is too long for our bassinet, the cabin crew will not be able to provide them.
+We also have bassinets on board all of our aircraft, measuring approximately 29.5 inches (74.93 cm) long by 13 inches (33.02 cm) wide by 6.5 inches (16.51 cm) deep.
+There is a weight limit of 11 kgs.
+In the First Class suites a custom bassinet is fitted that measures 25 inches (63.5 cm) long and 11 inches (28 cm) wide.
+We provide bassinets on a first come, first served basis and you will need to contact Reservations to book these.
+We can provide bassinets for babies up to 2 years old, but babies older than a year may have difficulty fitting into them.
+If your baby weighs more than 11kg or is too long for our bassinet, the cabin crew will not be able to provide them.

-For the safety of our youngest passengers, certain rules apply to infants traveling with Emirates.
+For the safety of our youngest passengers, certain rules apply to infants travelling with Emirates.

-Child restraint devices (CRDs) approved for use in aircraft by any of the Joint Aviation Authorities (JAA), the United States Federal Aviation Administration (FAA), or Transport Canada may be used, if marked accordingly.
+Child restraint devices (CRDs) approved for use in aircraft only by any Joint Aviation Authorities (JAA), the United States Federal Aviation Administration (FAA) or Transport Canada may be used, if marked accordingly.

 Parents or guardians may use infant car seats at any stage of the flight, including take-off and landing.
-The car seat must be the forward-facing type only and must be one that can be secured to the seat using the lap seatbelt and does not require a shoulder harness (3-point seatbelt) as for cars.
+The car seat must be the forward facing type only and one that can be secured to the seat by the use of the lap seatbelt, and not a shoulder harness (2-point seatbelt) as for car vehicles.
 Airport Services will approve the infant car seat at check-in for use on board.
-Cabin crew will assist parents in fitting the car seat to the passenger seat.
+Cabin crew will assist parents with the fitting of the car seat to the passenger seat.

-A seat must be booked and child's fare paid for infants traveling in this manner.
+A seat must be booked and child's fare paid for infants travelling in this manner.
 Passengers must supply their own approved infant car seat as per the list below.

 Acceptable car seats:

-- Seats accepted by United States Federal Motor Vehicle Safety Standards and Regulations (FMVSS) No. 213 and manufactured to those standards on or after February 26, 1985.
-US-approved seats manufactured after this date must bear the following labels in red lettering: “This restraint is certified for use in motor vehicles and aircraft,” and “This child restraint system conforms to all applicable federal motor vehicle safety standards.”
+- Seats accepted by United States Federal Motor Vehicle Safety Standards and Regulations (FMVSS) No. 213, and are manufactured to those standards on or after February 26, 1985.
+US approved seats manufactured after this date must bear the following labels in red lettering: “This restraint is certified for use in motor vehicles and aircraft;” and “this child restraint system conforms to all applicable federal motor vehicle safety standards.”

-- Seats approved to Canadian Motor Vehicle Safety Standard (CMVSS) No. 213, “Child Restraint Systems” or CMVSS No. 213.1, “Infant seating and restraint systems.”
+- Seats approved to Canadian Motor Vehicle Safety Standard (CMVSS) No. 213, entitled “Child Restraint Systems” or CMVSS No. 213.1, entitled “Infant seating and restraint systems.”